haacked/haacked.com/_posts/archived/2005-08-01-job-posting-rockstars-developers-needed.aspx.markdown

 ---
 layout: post
-title: "Job Posting: Rockstars Developer(s) Needed"
+title: 'Job Posting: Rockstars Developer(s) Needed'
 date: 2005-08-01 -0800
 comments: true
 disqus_identifier: 9192
 categories: []
+redirect_from: "/archive/2005/07/31/job-posting-rockstars-developers-needed.aspx/"
 ---

 We here at “You’ve Been Haacked” (*well, actually just me*) bend over backwards (*and sideways*) looking to enhance your Haacked experience and deliver more bang for your buck (*What!?
 You’re not paying for this